Mitoooooooopo/Ballsdex-Mobile-setup/README.md

 Now after installing each of this packages Run This ``openrc default`` this will start the openrc service in your system then just run ``rc-service postgresql start`` to start the postgresql easily each time you enter and ``rc-service redis start`` for redis with this our second step is completed

 # Step 3 Setting Up Database
+Time to set database witch is necessary

+Run ``su postgres``

+then run ``psql``

+This will get you into postgres panel once inside run ``CREATE USER any name WITH PASSWORD 'your password for the user';``

+This will create the user then run

+``ALTER USER the exact same username you used for command above WITH SUPERUSER;``

+This will grand your user superuser then run

+``CREATE DATABASE a database name make sure it dond have space;``